fhwang/admin_assistant/website/api/index.markdown

 The trade-off here is that customizing this behavior through a block is probably a little neater---fewer methods scattered all over your controller---but isn't bound to the controller.
 So if you find yourself needing some convenience methods on, say, `ApplicationController`, you'll be better off using a protected controller method.

-#### before\_render\_for\_index

-If defined on your controller, this hook is executed just before render takes place for the index action.

-    class Admin::BlogPostsController < ApplicationController
-      layout 'admin'

-      admin_assistant_for BlogPost

-      protected

-      # Blog post authors should not be visible if they have requested anonymity
-      def before_render_for_index
-        @index.records.each do |record|
-          record.author = nil if record.author.requested_anonymity?
-        end
-      end
-    end

 #### Helper methods and partials

 Other behaviors can be set by creating certain methods on the helper.
 Usually these behaviors have to do with presentation.